Sell for Free

-It’s worth noting that Square has a clear disclaimer stating: ‘Tax compliance is your responsibility.
+It’s worth noting that Square Online has a clear disclaimer stating: ‘Tax compliance is your responsibility.
 We do not guarantee the applicability or accuracy of our tax tools.
 If you have any questions about your tax obligations, you should consult a professional tax advisor.’
 Again, this is pretty standard practice across the platforms we review.

-Square has good sales features – but does it have the marketing tools to make the most of them?
+Square Online has good sales features – but does it have the marketing tools to make the most of them?

 SEO stands for Search Engine Optimization.
 It relates to how well your site is designed in order to have your products recognized by Google.
 Any small business knows that word of mouth is one of your most powerful marketing tools, but if you can get your product to rank on page one of the Google search results for popular ‘keywords’ (like ‘winter candle’, in our case), you’ll see your sales skyrocket.

 Often, some simple tweaks are all it takes for Google to recognize that your product is what it is.
 The Google bots are smart, but they can’t read pictures, and won’t be able to distill your beautifully-crafted product descriptions the way a human brain would.